-There are few things lovelier than an amaryllis in full bloom.
+There are few things lovelier than Amaryllis in full bloom.
 Here’s what to do to make sure yours knocks your socks off.
 Buy the largest size bulb for the variety.
 Larger bulbs mean bigger — and more — flowers.
 Keep in mind that miniature and double-flowered varieties usually have smaller sized bulbs.
-Make sure your bulb has the same firmness and feel of a good onion.
+Make sure your Amaryllis bulb has the same firmness and feel of a good onion.

 Pot the bulb with one to one and a half inches of soil surrounding and with the top third of the bulb exposed.
 Water thoroughly, then let dry almost completely before watering again.
 Amaryllis stems will lean strongly towards the light, so place the potted bulb in a sunny window and give the pot a quarter turn every few days to keep the stem straight.

 Plan on your Amaryllis taking from five to eight weeks to bloom, although you can control, to some extent, how fast your Amaryllis will bloom with temperature.
 If your bulb is not moving fast enough, try watering with lukewarm (not hot) water and placing it in a warm room.
 If your Amaryllis bulb is moving too fast, then place in cooler room temperatures.
 These measures can add or subtract a week or so to the total blooming time.

 With proper care, your Amaryllis will delight both you and your friends this winter.
 To bloom this beautiful giant from year to year, after your Amaryllis finishes blooming, remove the spent flower stalks but allow any leaves that may have begun to sprout to remain.
 Keep your Amaryllis watered in a sunny window, and start the application of a well-balanced houseplant fertilizer according to the directions on the package.